fsalazar88/profile-card/README.md

-# Simple and Customizable Profile Card
+# Intuitive and Customizable Profile Card

 A simple and responsive personal profile card with a modal contact form.
 This project showcases a modern, clean design using HTML, CSS, and JavaScript, with a focus on accessibility and responsive design.
 Additionally, it includes an Express backend for handling form submissions via email using Nodemailer.